Copy-and-paste this spec into your AI

 actor,role="Luke Skywalker","Mark Hamill" movie=*;

-// Query for actors who are not Mark Hamill or Carrie Fisher
+// Actors who are not Mark Hamill or Carrie Fisher

 actor!="Mark Hamill","Carrie Fisher" role=* movie=*;